What is a PTA?

 A Physical Therapist (PT) is a highly educated, skilled, and licensed health care professional.
 PTs examine patients’ medical histories, then test and measure their strength, range of motion, balance and coordination, posture, muscle performance, respiration, and motor function.
 They also determine the patient’s ability to be independent and reintegrate into the community or workplace after injury or illness.
 The physical therapist develops patient treatment plans describing a therapy strategy, its purpose, and the anticipated outcome.
 PTs work in coordination with PTAs to restore, maintain, and promote client fitness and health.

-Academic Requirement: A PT must possess a degree at the Masters level or above.
-Most educational programs for physical therapists now culminate with a Doctor of Physical Therapy degree.
+Academic Requirement: A PT must possess a Master’s degree at a minimum and entry level education programs for physical therapists in the U.S. now only offer a Doctor of Physical Therapy (DPT) degree.

 For more information about physical therapy as a profession, visit the American Physical Therapy Association